sortega/tron-revival/design/networking.md

-# Networking Design - Multiplayer with PeerJS
+# Networking Design - Multiplayer with Trystero

-This document details the multiplayer networking architecture for Teratron Web, using pure peer-to-peer connections with PeerJS.
+This document details the multiplayer networking architecture for Teratron Web, using pure peer-to-peer connections with Trystero.

 ## Table of Contents